Trauma & PTSD Therapy in Toronto

 I may integrate one or more of the following trauma-focused modalities depending on your needs and readiness:

-EMDR therapy for trauma
+EMDR Therapy for Trauma

 Helps the brain reprocess traumatic memories so they lose intensity and stop triggering the same emotional and physical reactions.
+Learn more about EMDR.

-Internal Family Systems therapy for trauma
+Internal Family Systems (IFS) Therapy for Trauma

 Brings compassion to the protective and wounded parts of you that carry trauma, fear, shame, or survival strategies.
+Learn more about IFS.

 Works with the body’s memory of trauma to support regulation, grounding, and a felt sense of safety.
+Learn more about Somatic Therapy.

 Deep Brain Reorienting (DBR)

 Supports the release of shock and attachment trauma held in the brainstem and deeper survival responses.
+Learn more about DBR.

 Havening Techniques

 Uses psychosensory tools to soothe the nervous system and reduce distress patterns linked to trauma.
+Learn more about Havening.

-Archetypal psychology
+Archetypal Psychology

 Explores symbolic and meaning-based layers of the psyche, supporting deeper integration and transformation.
+Learn more about Archetypal Psychology.

 Mind-Body Trauma Therapy

-Benefits of a mind-body approach
+Benefits of a mind-body approach:

 • A more grounded, embodied connection to yourself